Why Every Family Needs a Document Checklist (And How to Get Started)

 Most people think of the obvious documents -- birth certificates, passports, maybe a will.
 But a comprehensive family document checklist covers much more than that.
 Here are the nine categories every family should have covered:

-- Identification & Personal Records -- birth certificates, passports, SINs/SSNs, immigration papers
+- Identification & Personal Records -- birth certificates, passports, SINs, immigration papers

 - Financial Documents -- bank statements, investment records, tax returns, loan agreements